 ELECTRONIC WORK ORDER REQUEST FORM (EWORF)

 Emergency telephones are located in strategic locations around campus and are used for any emergency situation.
 These telephones ring into the University Emergency Communications Center and are responded to by the UAF Police Department.
-Office of Information Technology Telephone Utilities Division installs and repairs the phone systems and Facilities Services maintenance repairs all other components of the system (blue lights, etc).
+OIT’s Telephone Services division installs and repairs the phone systems and Facilities Services maintenance repairs all other components of the system (blue lights, etc).
 See the campus map for telephone locations.

 Facilities Services will provide written cost estimates for departments upon request.
-This includes work for which the department may be fiscally responsible such as moving offices, installing furniture, etc. For more information call the Customer Service Center at 474-7000 or submit an estimate request online here.
+This includes work for which the department may be fiscally responsible such as moving offices, installing furniture, etc. For more information call the Customer Service Center at 474-7000 or submit an estimate request online.